CURENT/andes/docs/source/index.rst

    ANDES supports power flow calculation, time domain simulation and eigenvalue analysis for transmission networks.

-- Symbolic DAE modeling and automated code generation for numerical simulation.
+- a unique hybrid symbolic-numeric approach to modeling with automatic numerical code generation for simulation
-- Numerical DAE modeling for cases when symbolic implementations are difficult.
-- Rapid modeling library with transfer functions and discrete components.
-- Automatic sequential and iterative initialization (experimental) for dynamic models.
+- a rich library of transfer functions and discontinuous components (including limiters, deadbands, and saturation) available for prototyping models, which can be effortlessly instantiated as multiple devices for system analysis
-- Newton-Raphson power flow, trapezoidal method-based time domain simulation, and full eigenvalue analysis.
+- comes with the Newton method for power flow calculation, the implicit trapezoidal method for time-domain simulation, and full eigenvalue analysis
+- strictly verified models with commercial software.
+ANDES obtains identical time-domain simulation results for IEEE 14-bus and NPCC system with GENROU and multiple controller models.
+See the verification link for details.
+- developed with performance in mind.
+While written in Python, ANDES comes with a performance package and can finish a 20-second transient simulation of a 2000-bus system in a few seconds on a typical desktop computer
+- out-of-the-box PSS/E raw and dyr file support for available models.
+Once a model is developed, inputs from a dyr file can be immediately supported
-- Full equation documentation of supported DAE models.
+- an always up-to-date equation documentation of implemented models

 ANDES is currently under active development.
 Use the following resources, in addition to the tutorial, to get involved.